-Wi-Fi Calling is a feature available on some iPhone models, with some cellular providers.
+Wi-Fi Calling is a feature available on some iPhone models with some cellular providers.
 It allows your iPhone to make calls over a Wi-Fi connection instead of only using a cellular network.
-This can often result in a better call quality, and domestic Wi-Fi calls to your home country are often free, even if you are currently in a different country.
+This can often result in better call quality, and domestic Wi-Fi calls to your home country are often free, even if you are currently in a different country.

-If you have gone to enable Wi-Fi calling on your iPhone 7, you may have noticed a setting called “Prefer Wi-Fi When Roaming.”
-You can enable this setting to let your iPhone know that you would prefer to place calls over Wi-Fi when you are roaming, which can potentially reduce the amount of minutes, and therefore charges, that you incur while you are travelling internationally with your iPhone.
+You can enable this setting to let your iPhone know that you would prefer to place calls over Wi-Fi when you are roaming, which can potentially reduce the number of minutes, and therefore the charges, that you incur while you are traveling internationally with your iPhone.

 Prefer to Use Wi-Fi Instead of Cellular When Roaming With Your iPhone 7

-The steps in this article were written using an iPhone 7 Plus, in iOS 10.
-Once you have enabled this setting, your iPhone will prefer to make calls over Wi-Fi instead of a cellular network.
 If you would prefer not to allow calls over cellular when roaming at all, then you can change that setting at Settings > Cellular > Cellular Data Options > Roaming.
 You can read this article for more information on iPhone roaming settings.

 Note that not all cellular carriers allow Wi-Fi calling.
 If your carrier does not, then you may not see this option.